-Here are some useful tips from the EPA for improving the quality of air in your home.
+The EPA has some useful tips for improving the quality of air in your home.
 These are good practice any time of year, but especially when the temperatures drop.

 So, why exactly is air quality worse in the winter?
 Let’s take a look at some of the factors involved.